JOwen-ster/Discord.py-Bot-TEMPLATE/README.md

 ```

 I have already done this for you so all you need to do is run the bot once we add some functionality!

-Refer to [main.py](/main.py) for the full finished bot code if you are haivng trouble.